berndruecker/trip-booking-saga-java/README.md

         .deploy();
 ```

+The engine will take care of state handling, compensation and could also handle timeouts and escalations.

 In real-life scenarios you might configure and run the Camunda engine differently, e.g. by using Spring or Spring Boot.
 In this example you can also use the [Spring Boot Application](src/main/java/io/flowing/trip/saga/camunda/springboot/Application.java) in order to fire the application up - and afterwords even connect Camundas visual tooling.

-A visual representation is automatically created in the background by Camunda.

-**Important Note: You need to use Camunda in a version >= 7.8.0-alpha1.**
+A visual representation is automatically created in the background by Camunda. (**You need to use Camunda in a version >= 7.8.0-alpha1.**)

 ![Cockpit Screenshot](docs/screenshot.png)

-The flow can also be modeled graphically (instead of using the Model API) using the BPMN notation:
+The flow can also be modeled graphically instead of using the Model API.
+In this case use the [Camunda Modeler](https://camunda.org/download/modeler/) to draw the BPMN notation:

 ![Compensation in BPMN](docs/example-bpmn.png)